Notselwyn/NEAT-Car-Racing/README.md

 This application basically trains cars to ride on a custom made track (more details in this readme!) using NEAT.

 Got any suggestions (especially regarding the NEAT config)?
-Send me a DM at Discord: @Lau#9098; or feel free to make an issue on the repo!
+Feel free to make an issue on the repo!

 <img src="https://i.imgur.com/hi2z8OB.gif" width="400" height="300"></img>
 ## Dependencies